AQUÍ PARA TI

 In 2017, Hubbub found that around 7 million Halloween costumes were thrown away yearly.
 This accounts for the generation of an astonishing two thousand tonnes of plastic waste each year.
 Whilst there are no updated figures on this, it is a scary fact and one that needs rectifying.

 Single-use plastics pose several issues to councils.
-Not only do these persistent materials pollute our water bodies, parks and streets, but authorities are also bound by national and regional regulatory obligations aimed at reducing the amount of plastic waste sent to landfills.
+These persistent materials pollute our water bodies, parks and streets.
+However, authorities are bound by national and regional regulations aimed at reducing the amount of plastic waste sent to landfills.

-Local authorities should look to build awareness campaigns to encourage residents to reduce the amount of waste they produce from Halloween costumes.
-This could include advocating making their own costumes, renting from a local shop or repurposing/reusing costumes from previous years.
+Local authorities should run awareness campaigns encouraging residents to reduce the amount of waste they produce from Halloween costumes.
+This could advocate opting for homemade costumes, renting from a local shop or repurposing/reusing costumes from previous years.
 Old costumes could also be donated to charity shops or sold on preloved marketplaces.

-If you’re a local authority looking to build campaigns to help ease the amount of plastic waste produced in your area, Alfred H Knight can help.
-We deliver expert research and analysis which is used to inform campaigns aimed at encouraging residents to recycle and educate how to do so in a way that will lessen the impact on waste management companies down the line.
+Alfred H Knight can help local authorities build campaigns to help ease the amount of plastic waste produced in collections.
+Our expert research and analysis are used to inform campaigns aimed at encouraging residents to recycle.
+We also educate how to recycle in a way that lessens the impact on waste management companies down the line.

 DEALING WITH THE IMPLICATIONS OF EERIE ELECTRONICS

 Halloween Waste - DecorationsFrom spine-tingling remote-controlled spiders to spooky lights and haunting music, electronic devices are on the rise in modern-day Halloween celebrations/decorations.
-These items are classed as WEEE (Waste Electronic and Electrical Equipment), of which around 61.3 million tonnes are produced each year.
+These items are classed as WEEE (Waste Electronic and Electrical Equipment), of which around 61.3 million tonnes are produced yearly.

-WEEE, also known as e-waste, poses specific challenges for waste management companies due to its potentially hazardous components and the need for responsible recycling and disposal.
-In order to handle these items responsibly, waste management companies must know how much e-waste is in their waste streams.
+WEEE (e-waste) poses specific challenges due to its potentially hazardous components and the need for responsible recycling and disposal.
+To handle these items responsibly, waste management companies must know how much e-waste is in their waste streams.

-Composition Analysis can help organisations determine the levels of e-waste in their collections, whilst chemical analysis can establish the metal content.
-Through this, local authorities and waste management companies can ensure that they are extracting the maximum value from their end-of-life materials and contributing to a circular economy.
+Composition Analysis can help local authorities and waste management companies determine the levels of e-waste in collections.
+Chemical analysis can establish the metal content.
+Through this, they can extract the maximum value from their end-of-life materials and contribute to a circular economy.

 NEED SUPPORT WITH YOUR HALLOWEEN WASTE?